-A couple of weeks ago, I posted about ways that women tend to give away their power at work.
+I recently posted about ways that women tend to give away their power.
 One of the topics broached in that article that I find perplexing is the non-verbal communication and cues that we give out without realizing it.
-If we're not aware of it, but it may be limiting our effectiveness or influence, how can we correct it?
+If we’re not aware of it, but it may be limiting our effectiveness or influence, how can we correct it?

 The first step is always awareness, so that is my intention with this post: to increase awareness of some of the non-verbal signals we give off, particularly with body language, and what impact they may have.
 Only then can we notice whether we actually demonstrate those traits, and try to create new habits over time, if needed.

 People interpret how we hold our bodies, our “body language.”
 If someone is slouching, they often appear to be trying to make themselves look small; this is interpreted by others as a lack of confidence or conviction, or even that the person is insignificant.
 On the other hand, someone who stands, or takes up more space in the room appears dominant, confident, and in charge.
 This comparison is particularly critical for women, who are taught that small (thin, petite, etc.) is more desireable in a woman.
 We are not taught to try to appear bigger than we are, but more likely the message has been to try to appear smaller.

 Another comparison of styles that does not always help women is that historically we were taught to cross our legs to indicate being demure, feminine, and possibly to show off our legs.
 However, any gesture that implies the protection of the midsection (think underbelly) reflects weakness or discomfort.
 Crossing the arms or legs can both be interpreted being somewhat defensive or infer a weaker position than the other person.